By Taking a Step-by-Step Approach to Discovery Day, Potential Franchise Owners Will Be Prepared to Make an Informed

 Demonstrate That You Can Follow a System

-A major benefit of owning a franchise is that it provides you with a working system.
-While success isn’t guaranteed in franchising, the best way to ensure success is to not reinvent the business and follow the system provided to you.
-It is important to follow the franchisor's directions through the discovery process.
-This includes reading the materials provided and being on time, which can show that you are serious about the franchise business opportunity.
+A major benefit of owning a franchise is that the franchisor provides you with a working system.
+While success isn’t guaranteed in franchising, following the system provided to you is key.
+Simply reading the materials provided to you and being on time can show that you are serious about the franchise business opportunity.

 Stay Calm and Don’t Get Overwhelmed

 To make the most of a franchise discovery day, asking good questions is important.
-The franchise’s team is there to answer questions that you have about the franchise.
+The franchise’s leadership team is there to answer questions that you have about the brand.
 But you have to narrow the questions to a few specific ones.
 Check the franchisor’s website before making your list so you’re not asking questions you could have found out on your own.

-Do Your Due Diligence and Show Your Industry Knowledge
+Do Your Due Diligence and Show Your Franchising Knowledge

 Even though you’ve done a lot in order to get the invitation to discovery day, you can still learn what your knowledge gaps are and do your best to fill in those gaps.
 Doing your due diligence can help you make a good impression as well as help you make an informed decision.
 For example, all franchises have a corporate culture.
 They all stand for something and have their own beliefs and culture.
 If you don’t fit in with the corporate culture, then the franchise may not be for you.
 Look for a franchise that has similar values to your own.